codeenigma/ce-provision/docs/roles/aws/aws_ec2_autoscale_cluster.md

     create_cert: false
     create_distribution: false
     cf_certificate_ARN: "" # Certificate must be in us-east-1 for CloudFront.
 Define a certificate to build a distribution.
-  # Add rules to http and https listeners
+  # Add rules to http or https listener
   listeners_http:
     rules: []
-  # Example of an domain redirect rule
+  # Example of a domain redirect rule
   #  rules:
   #    - Conditions:
   #        - Field: host-header